-Our senior citizens are a group that is at risk for a variety of potential injuries.
-We continue to offer assistance through a grant we received to partner with the Council on Aging to install free smoke detectors to seniors.
-Anyone interested in a free smoke detector needs to contact the Senior Center to fill out an application.
+Our senior citizens are considered an "at risk" population for injury and to address this we have continued to offer assistance through programs we offer through partnership with the Council on Aging.
 We also offer assistance to seniors with the installation of self purchased smoke and carbon monoxide detectors for their increased safety.
 Anyone wishing assistance can call the department to arrange an appointment.